-- Applicants must fulfill all of the following requirements:
+- Applicants must fulfill all the following requirements:

-- Be Guatemalan citizens living and working in Guatemala.
-Individuals with refugee status working on behalf of their home community may be given special consideration.
+- Be a Guatemalan citizen living and working in Guatemala.
+(Individuals with refugee status working on behalf of their home community may be given special consideration.)

 - Be between the ages of 25 and 38 as of January 1, 2021.

-- Have at least two (2) years of experience working on community development, either as a full-time or part-time employee or volunteer.
+- Have at least two (2) years of experience working on community development, either as a full-time or part-time employee, or as a volunteer.

 - Have a high level of proficiency in both spoken and written English.
 This will be tested: Semifinalists will be required to take or submit recent TOEFL scores.

 Please Note: Incomplete applications will not be reviewed.
-Current Mission and IREX employees are not eligible.
+Current Mission and IREX employees are ineligible.

-Four-month U.S.-based fellowship: CSP fellows are matched with non-profit organizations, private entities, and government offices across the United States where they work with U.S. colleagues on initiatives related to issues they face in their own communities.
-Community Solutions leaders work in one of four technical areas: Environmental Issues, Tolerance and Conflict Resolution, Transparency and Accountability, and Women and Gender Issues.
+Four-month U.S.-based fellowship: CSP fellows are matched with non-profit organizations, private entities, or government offices across the United States, where they work with U.S. colleagues on initiatives relevant to issues they face in their own communities.
+CSP leaders work in one of four technical areas: Environmental Issues, Tolerance and Conflict Resolution, Transparency and Accountability, and Women and Gender Issues.
 For example: A gender-rights activist from Vietnam focused on reducing human trafficking works with YWCA on human trafficking in Houston, Texas.